-The application will use 12-factor application development practices, to allow for containerization and other modern application development and deployment practices (Adam
+The application will use 12-factor application development practices, to allow for containerization and other modern application development and deployment practices (Adam Wiggins, 2017).
+By following 12-factor application development practices, the CueCode prototype will be horizontally scalable by design (Adam Wiggins, 2017).

-Wiggins, 2017).
 To make deployment and development easier during prototyping, the Python backend will group all functionality in one Python application, separated by modules.

-The Ollama, database, and authentication services will run as separate applications within the CueCode system.
+The LLM, database, and authentication services will run as separate applications within the CueCode system.